General Questions

 Want proof of these claims and that I know my stuff?
 Check out my Qualifications or look through my Tips for Writers articles!

-What is your style/approach as an editor and book coach?
+What is your style/approach as a book editor and coach?

 I am an empath who uses a gentle yet honest approach.
 My goal is to help you grow and improve in your writing craft, while encouraging and supporting you at the same time.
 When you work with me, you can expect a balance between positive feedback and constructive criticism.

-Why should I choose you as my book coach and editor?
+Why should I choose you as my book editor and coach?

 If you want an editor who . . .